Derby power station: History

 Traction current was supplied to the municipal tram system from 1904.

+In 1916 a 4,000 kW Parsons turbo alternator set was introduced running at directly at 3000 rpm.

-During the First World War British Cellulose refused to take an electricity supply from Derby power station because they were generating electricity on a larger scale and more cheaply than the municipal supply.
+During the First World War British Celanese refused to take an electricity supply from Derby power station because they were generating electricity on a larger scale and more cheaply than the municipal supply.

 New boiler house 1921

 A new boiler house was commissioned in 1921, at a cost of £120,000.

 Specification

 By 1923 the steam plant at the station had a capacity of 260,000 lb/h (32.8 kg/s) and supplied steam to: